99Yash/99Yash/README.md

 ### Self-taught Software Developer

-* 👨‍💻  Very much into the React ecosystem.
-ALongwith TRPC & Server Components.
+* 👨‍💻  Very much into the React ecosystem alongwith TRPC & Server Components.
 * 🌍  India.

 ### Tech I'm in love with: